Using Acceleration Manager with Datasets

 For example, if regular review of your Usage Dashboard reveals that the Dataset kubernetes/Pod Metrics consumes more credit than expected, you can change that in the Acceleration Manager.
 If a one (1) minute freshness goal consumes more credit than you intend, you might change this setting to five (5) minutes and thereby reduce your Acceleration Credit consumption.

 To lower the freshness goal, navigate to Acceleration Manager and search for the kubernetes/Pod Metrics Dataset.
 Select the Settings icon, and then Edit Freshness Goal.
-Increase the freshness goal), review if there are warnings produced, then click Apply.
+Loosen the freshness goal), review if there are warnings produced, then click Apply.
 Your dataset now accelerates once every five minutes and decreases the number of consumed Acceleration Credits.

 To understand more about data acceleration and the impact on your Datasets, see Advanced Observe Concepts and About Queries and On-demand Acceleration.
 For details on freshness goals for datasets, see Transform Queries and Freshness Goals.